Jaipur Tourist Places: Guide to Pink City’s top attractions, markets, and more

 The fascinating facade of the iconic Hawa Mahal | Picture by - Mrudula Thakur via Pexels

-- City Palace: A regal complex of courtyards, gardens, and museums, City Palace continues to be home to Jaipurâs royal family while also showcasing exquisite architecture & artefacts.
+- City Palace: Just 4.4 km from Zostel Jaipur (MI Road), this is a must-visit Jaipur tourist place.
+A regal complex of courtyards, gardens, and museums, City Palace continues to be home to Jaipur’s royal family while also showcasing exquisite architecture & artefacts.

 Entry Ticket: 400 INR per person (For a composite ticket to the museum, Jaigarh fort, and Cenotaphs)